- Keep it clean – White

-When simply painting a few accent walls, you are also ignoring the other walls that most likely need attention.
-Most homes I go in, unless it is a brand new home, have wear and tear.
-Walls get grimy.
-My wife and I bought a house two years ago, painted all the walls, and already our upstairs hall looks horrible due to the two teenage monsters that inhabit the end of the hall.
+When simply choosing to paint a few accent walls, you are ignoring the other walls that most likely should also be painted.
+Most homes, unless it is a brand new home, have wear and tear that need attention.
 Unless you and your spouse are empty-nesters or require your children to wear gloves in the house, your walls will also take a beating on a regular basis.

-Besides the topic of “just painting accent walls,” I often get asked how to select the right wall as an accent wall.
+Besides the topic of “just painting accent walls,” you’ve got to know how to select the right wall to be the accent wall.
 I have a few rules of thumb.
 Most accent walls should only be done for two specific reasons:

 - The wall is symmetrical.

-- The walls has an architectural detail you want to highlight, like an art niche, a fireplace detail, or special moldings.
+- The wall has an architectural detail you want to highlight, like an art niche, a fireplace detail, or special moldings.

-Picking the right color for and accent wall.
+Picking the right color for an accent wall.

-One big mistake I often see other “color designers” do is to make an accent color two or three shades off the main color.
+One big mistake I often see other “color designers” do is make an accent color two or three shades off the main color.
 As a painter, it drives me crazy, as you can barely see the color change due to shadows and different light directions.
 If you want to accent something, go big or go home I always say.
-The worst is when we would literally use one color number off the main number.
-You could look straight at the walls and not notice anything.
+The worst is when we are asked to use one color number off of the main number.
+You would look straight at the walls and not notice anything.
 My feeling is that some color designers feel the need to select a lot of different colors to justify their fees.
-I believe less is more and keep it simple.
+I believe less is more and to keep it simple.
 I like using multiple colors, but you need to be thoughtful and be sensible.
-If you can hold two color cards out with straight arms, separate them (as to not hold them right next to each other), and not be able to tell a color difference, you need to select one of them, and terminate the other.
+If you can hold two color cards out with straight arms, separate them (not hold them right next to each other), and are unable to tell a color difference, you need to select one of them and terminate the other.

-Accent walls can be tricky to select, but if done right, they can add an interest to a space with little additional money.
-I would suggest to not over think it, and not force it.
-If you want an accent wall, go back to my two rules of thumb.
-Don’t force it.
+Accent walls can be tricky to select, but if done right, they can add interest and excitement to a space with little additional money.
+I would suggest not to over think it and not to force it.
+If you want an accent wall, go back to my two rules of thumb: Is the wall symmetrical? and/or does it have an architectural detail you would like to highlight?
 I have literally had to tell customers that they have NO good walls to accent.
 It’s okay.
-Just make sure to use other décor to spice up the space.
+Just make sure to use other types of décor in order to spice up the space.

 If you are looking to paint accent walls in Denver, and would like some assistance, please reach out to us, we would love to help.